whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-developers.md

 <div class="note">

-Disclaimer: The following content includes opinions and reasoning from the SEO professionals at [Bruce Clay Japan Inc.](https://bruceclay.jpn.com) These opinions and suggestions attempt to summarize Google's Quality Rater Guidelines, but are **not in any way** endorsed or backed by Google.
+Disclaimer: The following content includes opinions and reasoning from the SEO professionals at [Bruce Clay Japan Inc.](https://bruceclay.jpn.com) These opinions and suggestions are an attempt to summarize Google's Quality Rater Guidelines, but are **not in any way** endorsed or backed by Google.

 </div>